 FSSA is a health care and social service funding agency.
 Ninety-four percent (94%) of the agency's total budget is paid to thousands of service providers ranging from major medical centers to a physical therapist working with a child or adult with a developmental disability.
 The six care divisions in FSSA administer services to over one million Hoosiers.

 Division of Family Resources (DFR) - Receives applications and approves eligibility for Medicaid, Supplemental Nutrition Assistance Program (SNAP), Cash Assistance (TANF) and childcare; implementing a modernized application process using internet, document imaging and call-in services.
-DFR operates in all 92 counties and administers the childcare licensing and inspection program.
+DFR operates in all 92 counties.

 Division of Disability and Rehabilitative Services (DDRS) - Manages the delivery of services to children and adults with developmental disabilities.
 DDRS oversees the First Steps rehabilitation program for children from birth to age three.